CMB polarization as a tool to constrain the optical properties of the Universe

 These constraints on the $\beta$'s can be recast in terms of the $\chi_{ij}$.
-Taking $\nu_0\simeq150$~GHz as the frequency of the CMB photons today, $\xi_{i j} \simeq 1.5 \cdot 10^{30}\, \chi_{i j}$ if the $\chi$'s do not depend on time.
-The constraint on $\beta^2_V$ implies a bound $\chi_{i j} \leq 2.7 \cdot 10^{-32}$ for the largest off-diagonal element, while the one on $\beta^2_E$ implies $\chi_{i i} - \chi_{j j} \leq 1.3 \cdot 10^{-31}$ for the largest difference between diagonal elements \footnote{In the case of a time-dependent susceptibility tensor, the same constraints apply to the time-averages $\overline\chi_{ij} \equiv (\tau_0-\tau_\ls)^{-1}\int_{\tau_\ls}^{\tau_0} \chi_{ij}(\tau') d\tau'$. }.
+Taking $\nu_0\simeq150$~GHz as the frequency of the CMB photons today, $\xi_{i j} \simeq 1.5 \times 10^{30}\, \chi_{i j}$ if the $\chi$'s do not depend on time.
+The constraint on $\beta^2_V$ implies a bound $\chi_{i j} \leq 2.7 \times 10^{-32}$ for the largest off-diagonal element, while the one on $\beta^2_E$ implies $\chi_{i i} - \chi_{j j} \leq 1.3 \times 10^{-31}$ for the largest difference between diagonal elements \footnote{In the case of a time-dependent susceptibility tensor, the same constraints apply to the time-averages $\overline\chi_{ij} \equiv (\tau_0-\tau_\ls)^{-1}\int_{\tau_\ls}^{\tau_0} \chi_{ij}(\tau') d\tau'$. }.

-\paragraph{Conclusions} In this paper we have derived a transparent, and convenient to use, set of expressions for the observed angular power spectra of CMB polarization, including circular polarization, in the presence of generalized Faraday effect, \emph{i.e.}, the precession of the Stokes polarization vector in $(Q,\,U,\,V)$ space.
-These expressions are valid to second order in the small rotation angle of the Stokes vector.
+\paragraph{Conclusions.} In this Letter, we have derived a transparent, and convenient to use, set of expressions for the observed angular power spectra of CMB polarization, including circular polarization, in the presence of generalized Faraday effect, i.e., the precession of the Stokes polarization vector in $(Q,\,U,\,V)$ space.
+Equations~(\ref{eq:spectra}) are valid to second order in the small rotation angle of the Stokes vector.
 To our knowledge, this is the first time that such expressions appear in the literature.
 We have also proposed a phenomenological framework in which the Universe is regarded as an homogeneous but possibly anisotropic and/or chiral medium for what concerns the propagation of light.
-The optical properties of the medium are encoded in its susceptibility tensor; models that predict that GFE is at play can in principle be recast in such terms.
-We have linked the expressions for GFE to the components of the susceptibility tensor to allow for an easy way to derive predictions for this class of models.
-Finally, we have derived constraints for a simple benchmark model with a wavenumber-independent susceptibility tensor.
+The optical properties of the medium are encoded in its susceptibility tensor; models predicting GFE can in principle be recast in such terms.
+We have linked the expressions for GFE to the components of the susceptibility tensor allowing for an easy way to derive predictions for this class of models.
+Finally, we have derived constraints for a simple benchmark model with a wave number-independent susceptibility tensor.
 Also in this case, this is the first time that such limits appear in the literature.
-In Fig.~\ref{fig:vmodesdata} we show the current data on the CMB VV power spectrum, together with theoretical power spectra for $\beta_E^2 = 38$, corresponding to the 95\% upper limit allowed by current circular polarization data, and $\beta^2_E=0.14$, corresponding to the 95\% upper limit allowed by current temperature and linear polarization data.
+In Fig.~\ref{fig:vmodesdata} we show the current data on the CMB $VV$ power spectrum, together with theoretical power spectra for $\beta_E^2 = 38$, corresponding to the 95\% upper limit allowed by current circular polarization data, and $\beta^2_E=0.14$, corresponding to the 95\% upper limit allowed by current temperature and linear polarization data.